RULES OF THE

 12.1 The council of the union shall be its governing body and shall have full power to act on behalf of the union between conferences.
 The council shall meet at least four times in each calendar year.

-12.2 The council shall comprise: the national president, Te Tumu Whakarae, (who shall chair the meetings); the immediate past-president; the vice-presidents; Te Kāhui Kaumātua (advisory); two Māori members (Tumu Āwhina); one general staff ITP sector; one general staff university sector; one academic staff ITP sector; one academic staff university sector; one member from any institution that is not a university or an ITP; a union staff member who shall have voice but no vote; the national secretary (advisory); and other paid staff as deemed necessary (advisory).
+12.2 The council shall comprise: the national president, Te Tumu Whakarae, (who shall chair the meetings); the immediate past-president; the vice-presidents; Te Kāhui Kaumātua (advisory); two Māori members (Tumu Āwhina); one general staff ITP sector; one general staff university sector; one academic staff ITP sector; one academic staff university sector; one member from any institution that is not a university or an ITP; both co-chairs of te Tiriti partnership group (if not already members of council) a union staff member who shall have voice but no vote; the national secretary (advisory); and other paid staff as deemed necessary (advisory).